Math Formulas for GRE

 - y = mx + b

-You can check out the link: http://www.sparknotes.com/testprep/books/gre/chapter2section2.rhtml for more algebra formulas for GRE.
+You can check out the link: http://www.sparknotes.com/testprep/books/gre/chapter2section2.rhtml for more algebra formulas for the test.

 Formulas for Calculus:

-You will need the calculus formulas only when you take the GRE Mathematics Subject Test as about 50% questions of it are based on it.
-Let us discuss some of the GRE math formulas for calculus in the following points:
+You will need the calculus formulas only when you take the Mathematics Subject Test as about 50% questions of it are based on it.
+Let us discuss some formulas for calculus in the following points:

 - xn dx = x(n+1) / (n+1) + C,(n -1)